wcm-io/io.wcm.handler.media/src/site/markdown/dynamic-media-openapi.md

 * Delivery via Dynamic Media with OpenAPI CDN
 * AI-based Smart Cropping

-Dynamic Media with OpenAPI (formerly known as Dynamic Media with OpenAPI) has to be licensed separately and is not activated by default for AEMaaCS instances.
+Dynamic Media with OpenAPI (formerly known as Next Generation Dynamic Media) has to be licensed separately and is not activated by default for AEMaaCS instances.
 It can be used for two use cases:

 * Rendering remote assets referenced via the Remote Asset Picker from other assets instances
   * Those remote asset references typically start with `/urn:aaid:aem:...`.